cthierfelder/BookProblemSolution/README.md

 # The joy of solving little problems

-a small project to TeX my old (... from another life) solution to some theoretical physics textbook problems.
+a small project to TeX my old (... from another life) solutions to some theoretical physics textbook problems.

 Books in scope